Two fresh faces have had a dream French Open. Now they meet in the women’s semifinals.

 “For me it’s very special because in all South America we don’t have too many tournaments,” Podoroska said.
 “It’s very complicated for all the South American girls playing tennis.”

-Podoroska once considered quitting tennis after a series of injuries waylaid her career and she lacked the funding to travel to events.
-But she continued on, toiling at the sport’s lower levels, and amassed 43 wins this year including matches in qualifying tournaments — matches Podoroska said only helped her game in during an odd, fragmented season.
+Podoroska once considered quitting tennis after injuries waylaid her career and she lacked the funding to travel to events.
+But she continued, toiling at the sport’s lower levels, and amassed 43 wins this year including matches in qualifying tournaments — matches Podoroska said only helped her game during an odd, fragmented season.

-Her stay in Paris is now nearing its three-week mark, by far the longest she’s ever spent at a single tournament.
-It’s given fans and reporters alike plenty of time to learn her story.
+Her stay in Paris is now nearing its three-week mark, by far the longest she has ever spent at a tournament.
+It has given fans and reporters alike plenty of time to learn her story.

 Read more on tennis: